ARpatterns/diagram/README.md

 >> `data.flag = 0`
 >

-## How to write an AR Pattern Diagram?
+## How to write an ECA Diagram?
 1. List the items that will augment the real world as media assets (e.g., 3D models, parametric geometries, images, audio files, text).
 These items should then be taggled by ECA rules.
 2. Enumerate potential events that may occur during the AR session and will trigger behavior and interactivity.
 See typical [Events in AR applications](https://github.com/ARpatterns/catalog/blob/main/eca/events.md).
 3. Arrange the enumerated items and events into Event-Condition-Action rules that will manipulate media items, run-time data, and system settings.
 4. Whenever possible use the generic action identifiers listed in [Actions in AR Applications](https://github.com/ARpatterns/catalog/blob/main/eca/actions.md)
 5. Depict the reaction of the triggered action.
-6. Write down the rule-reaction blocks in [Markdown](https://www.markdownguide.org) by applying the corresponding [stylings](#markdown-stylings-for-ar-pattern-diagrams).
+6. Write down the rule-reaction blocks in [Markdown](https://www.markdownguide.org) by applying the corresponding [stylings](#markdown-stylings-for-eca-diagrams).
 7. Integrate and render the diagram as embedded documentation, e.g., in README files (see [template](https://github.com/ARpatterns/catalog/blob/main/templates/Scenario_README.md)) within github repositiories or in Web-based technical documentations.

-## Markdown Stylings for AR Pattern Diagrams
+## Markdown Stylings for ECA Diagrams

-The AR pattern diagram has been designed to be technology-agnostic.
+The ECA diagram has been designed to be technology-agnostic.
 It can be created straightforward in the Markdown language and rendered as styled text.
 With this easy to use solution, AR patterns may be seamlessly incorporated into the authoring process, ultimately improving both documentation and communication of AR programs.

-The mapping to Markdown used to create AR Pattern diagrams is defined in the following by the Markdown code and its rendering.
+The mapping to Markdown used to create ECA diagrams is defined in the following by the Markdown code and its rendering.

 ### ECA Block